October 13, 2017 | Written by: Josh Mintz

 As of November 27th, 2017, new IBM Graph instances cannot be provisioned.
 However, existing instances will continue to be supported.

-Any instance still provisioned as of the End of Support Date will be deleted.
+- Any instance still provisioned as of the End of Support Date will be deleted.
+Please extract data that is still desired as soon as possible

-Please delete your IBM Graph service instances before the End of Support Date.
+- Please remember to delete your IBM Graph service instances before the End of Support Date.

 Migration: All IBM Graph users can transition to Compose for JanusGraph available in the IBM Bluemix catalog